floccini/thinking-app/README.md

 ## JSON Server

-Run `cd backend` to enter the backend folder where the JSON Server is located, and run `npm start` to execute the JSON Server.
+Run `cd backend` to enter the backend folder, and run `npm start` to execute the JSON Server.

 ## Code scaffolding